 The goals of the CASE Project are to:

-Major efforts of the CASE Project include:
+Major efforts of the CASE Project have encompassed:

-- Hosting statewide and regional “Domestic Violence and Children” trainings as well as sharing other professional development opportunities relevant to children’s programming, evidence-based programs and trauma-informed services
+- Hosting statewide and regional “Domestic Violence and Children” trainings as well as sharing other professional development opportunities relevant to children’s programming, evidence-based programs and trauma-informed services;

 We have gathered baseline data to assess the status of North Carolina’s services for those with childhood exposure to domestic violence.
 The following reports summarize findings of the data collected.